SafonovVladimir/Task-6-Report-of-Monaco-2018-Racing/README.md

 The application has a command-line interface and you can to have a few parameters.
 E.g.
-python report.py --files <folder_path> --asc | --desc  shows list of drivers and optional order (default order is asc) python report.py --files <folder_path> --driver “Sebastian Vettel”  shows statistic about driver
+python report.py --files <folder_path> --asc | --desc  shows list of drivers and optional order (default order is asc) python report.py --files <folder_path> --driver â€œSebastian Vettelâ€  shows statistic about driver